HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ summarized quickly.”
+I am happy to learn that “ the “ is necessary after “deacons” in the second sentence like “the deacons.”

 ★★★★★